TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

+*   Juju 2.7: Enhanced k8s experience, improved networking and more
 *   ObjectBox, database for IoT devices, adopts snaps for simplicity and ease of installation
 *   Canonical Announces Support for Kubernetes 1.17
 *   MicroK8s updated to Kubernetes 1.17.
 What’s new?
-*   CVE patching is not making your Linux secure
+*   CVE patching alone is not making your Linux secure
-*   Canonical sponsors WSLConf at Microsoft HQ

 *    ›